Last Updated on September 12, 2022 by Heally

 - Buying seasonal foods helps us reduce our carbon footprint.
 Local foods don’t have to be frozen, loaded onto a semi-truck, and shipped across the country or even internationally.

-- Local seasonal produce is typically more nutritious due to the fact that local produce is more likely to be allowed to ripen naturally and be grown with care, compared to larger national farming operations.
+- Local seasonal produce is typically more nutritious because local produce is more likely to be allowed to ripen naturally and be grown with care, compared to larger national farming operations.

 5 Healthy Fall Season Foods